Skip to main content

 So, What Makes a Good Teacher?

-Southern New Hampshire University (SNHU) education faculty and university students shared their thoughts on the qualities that make effective teachers stand out.
+Southern New Hampshire University (SNHU) graduates and education faculty shared their thoughts on the qualities that make effective teachers stand out.

 Tanguay got his start as a high school math teacher and said that many students came to his class feeling afraid of math, discouraged by their prior experiences and too overwhelmed to approach the subject positively.